robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 A significant amount of the appeal of doing important work is connected to the social status that we expect to gain as a result of doing that work.
-In this sense, then, aspirations of being a great researcher are often not much different from dreams of being rich and famous.
+In this sense, then, aspirations of being a great researcher are not much different from dreams of being rich and famous.
 Our monkey brains want desperately to maximize their reproductive fitness.